 and hence

-Since not only $r^{+}$ but also $r^{-}$ are invariant along $C^{+},$ owing to (\ref{eq:lpm}) the same holds also for $\lambda^{+}.$ Then (\ref{eq:lmb+}) can be integrated to obtain $\lambda^{+}=\frac{x}{t},$ which defines the $C^{+}$ characteristics as straight lines emanating from the origin of $(x,t)$ plane.
-This straightforwardly leads to the solution which can be written in the parametric form as
+Since not only $r^{+}$ but also $r^{-}$ are invariant along $C^{+},$ owing to Eq. (\ref{eq:lpm}) the same holds also for $\lambda^{+}.$ Then Eq. (\ref{eq:lmb+}) can be integrated to obtain $\lambda^{+}=\frac{x}{t},$ which defines $C^{+}$ characteristics as the straight lines emanating from the origin of the $(x,t)$ plane.
+This straightforwardly leads to the solution, which can be written in parametric form as follows